Today there are some 30 million songs available across more than 60 authorized digital music services in the United States.

 Paying for your P2P software, or paying for technical support for your P2P software, does not include a license or authorization to download or share any music you desire.
 In fact the companies that take your money often go out of their way to tell you in the fine print that the software or service you just bought does not authorize the sharing of copyrighted materials and that using it to share copyrighted material could result in the buyer being sued and subjected to substantial damages.
 They gladly take your money but make it clear that as far as they are concerned, the buyer will be the one left holding the bag if caught.

 However, there are a multitude of legal, affordable and hassle free places where you can find your favorite music in high quality formats.
-Please click here for a list of a number of legal and safe sites where content is available for downloading.
+Please click here for a list of a number of authorized and safe sites where content is available for downloading.

 5. What do I do now to resolve this?